IIIF/training/annotations/exhibit/exhibit.md

 # Exhibit

-This is a tool which uses a simple workflow to create annotations in then present them to the user as a story or Exhibit.
-It is possible to have multiple manifests and images as was shown in the Book of Remembrance use case earlier.
+This is a tool which uses a simple workflow to create annotations and then present them to the user as a story or Exhibit.
+It is possible to have multiple manifests and images.
+The tool is available at:

 https://www.exhibit.so/